rishabh024/Brain-Tumor-Prediction/README.md

   <br>

-  > + It is the complete CNN architecture with all its layers-
+  > + It is the complete CNN architecture along with its layers-
   <p align="center"><img src="/assets/complete CNN architecture.PNG" height="390" width="660"></p>

 <br>